arXiv/arxiv-docs/about/funding.md

 > 1. **Members**
 > [Universities, libraries, laboratories, and research institutes](ourmembers) across the globe represent the scholars who use arXiv to read and share research.
 Members support arXiv with funding and expertise, and are eligible to serve in arXiv's governance.
 [Learn more about membership.](membership)
 > 1. **Affiliates**
 > [Professional societies, government agencies, and other nonprofits](supporters) collaborate with arXiv in a variety of ways, from facilitating the submission of conference proceeding submissions to promoting open access compliance.
+Suggested contribution levels range from $5,000 to $100,000.
 [Contact us to become an affiliate.](mailto:membership@arXiv.org)
 > 1. **Sponsors**
 > [Companies](supporters) in the arXiv community contribute research and support the infrastructure with both funding and in-kind donations such as developer time and cloud services.
+Suggested contribution levels range from $10,000 to $200,000, or the equivalent.
 [Contact us to become a sponsor.](mailto:membership@arXiv.org)

 <a href="membership" class="button-fancy">Become a member <span> </span></a>